 Your job is at risk of redundancy, and your employer has offered you redeployment to another job in the same company.
-Are you obliged to take it?
+Are you obliged to accept the redeployment?

 Redundancy is a ‘fair’ means of dismissal by your employer if you are an employee and the procedures they follow and the circumstances are correct.
 A redundancy situation happens when there is no more, or not enough, work for you and your colleagues (for example if your employer closes or relocates the business, or now needs fewer workers).
 Your employer needs to take the following steps to ensure the redundancy is ‘fair’:

 - Employees need to be informed of proposed redundancies by undertaking Consultation with the ‘affected employees’ (or their representatives) with a view to ‘reaching agreement,’ which means they should consider alternative ideas to redundancy to and explain their decisions to you.

 - Your employer must select those who are at risk of redundancy in a fair way.

 - They must consider offering you any alternative work that is available and suitable and they must tell you of any vacancies at your company.
 If a suitable job is available you will not be entitled to a redundancy payment (see below).

 - They must pay you your Statutory Redundancy Pay entitlement (if you have two years continuous service) if there is no suitable work available for you at that time.

 Employers need to consider the following factors when deciding if an alternative role will be ‘suitable’ to replace your redundant job:

 - Will you have the right skills and experience for the new role?

 - Are the terms of the alternative job similar – e.g. status, place of work, job duties, pay, hours of work, responsibility.